-Health Insurance

-The School System is under a modified retrospective billing arrangement with a commercial insurance carrier to provide group health coverage.
+Health Insurance: The School System is under a modified retrospective billing arrangement with a commercial insurance carrier to provide group health coverage.
 Under this arrangement, the insurance carrier assesses an initial charge paid by the School System through monthly premiums.
 At the end of the coverage period, there is a settlement of the difference between the billed premium and the actual claims and expenses.
-A deficiency in the billed premium represents the callable margin, which is owed by the School System, up to a maximum of 5%.
+If there is a deficit, the School System is required to pay the callable margin, which is calculated as 5% of total premiums billed during the current period.
+Any remaining deficit amount is carried-forward to the next billing period, to be offset by any future surplus.
 If the actual claims and expenses are less than the billed premium, the School System would be entitled to a refund.
-For the year ended June 30, 2022, no refund was due.
+For the year ended June 30, 2024, no refund was due.